- 📖 Geeky Medics OSCE Book

 There are several different types of bisphosphonates and methods of drug delivery (e.g. oral, intravenous).
 The most commonly used medication for osteoporosis is alendronic acid, which is taken as an oral tablet once a week.
 You should advise the patient to take the tablet on the same day each week (alendronic acid is also available as a daily preparation, but this is not common practice).

-The tablet should be taken with a large glass of water, and the patient should not consume any food or drink, other than water, for 2 hours after taking it.
+The tablet should be taken with a large glass of water in the morning, at least 30 minutes before the first food, beverage, or medicinal product of the day.
 Advise the patient to sit upright for 30 mins after taking the tablet as alendronic acid can cause oesophageal irritation, ulceration and in some cases strictures.2

 If the patient misses a tablet, they should take it as soon as they remember.
 They should not take 2 tablets in one day.

 “You should take your alendronic acid tablet once a week, and on the same day each week.
 These tablets can irritate the stomach and gullet, so to avoid this we advise taking the tablet with a large glass of water and remaining upright for 30 minutes after taking it.
-You should also avoid eating or drinking anything for up to 2 hours after taking the tablet.
+You should take the tablet in the morning, at least 30 minutes before the first food, beverage, or medicinal product of the day.
 If you miss a tablet you should take it as soon as you remember, but you should not take two tablets in one day.”

 It will take roughly 6 months for the bisphosphonate to take effect.2 Explain to the patient that they will not feel the effects of the medication but stress the importance of continuing the treatment anyway.